Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

-Before you adopt one or more of the strategies that I’ll outline in this article, take the following two steps first.
+Before you adopt one or more of the site traffic strategies that I’ll outline in this article, take the following two steps first.

 Rich Snippets Optimization: You can provide search engines relevant or core information about your site.
 This is very important, especially in this Hummingbird era, when Google is working extra hard to understand what your web pages are all about.

 Rich snippets are simply pieces of markup code for your page that appear as text under the headline on SERPs (search engine results pages).
 They look exactly like this:

 Once Google understands the content (or the meaning) on your pages, it creates a rich snippet – detailed text aimed at helping the end users find exactly what they’re looking for in specific search queries.
 Moz stated that, “Rich snippets are designed to give the user a sense of what a webpage may contain.”

 Remember, the goal is to increase your click-through rates.
 It’s no longer enough to rank #1 in Google.
 You need to do everything possible to motivate the target audience (users) to click through to your site.
 Rich snippets help with this.

 Google supports rich snippets for these content types: